Energy-Balanced Hyperspherical Graph Representation Learning via Structural Binding and Entropic Dispersion: The Proposed Method

 \subsection{Uniformity Loss}

-While the alignment loss encourages cohesion within local neighborhoods at various hierarchical levels, excessive contraction can lead to representation collapse, where embeddings converge toward a low-dimensional subspace or even a single point on the hypersphere.
-To counteract this, we incorporate a uniformity-promoting mechanism that enforces dispersion across the entire representation space, thereby maintaining a balanced and uniform distribution of embeddings on the unit hypersphere.
+While the structural binding energy encourages cohesion within local neighborhoods, excessive contraction can lead to representational collapse, where embeddings converge toward a degenerate concentration.
+To counteract this, we incorporate a global entropic expansion mechanism that enforces dispersion across the entire representation space.
+This force acts as a mean-field repulsive potential, maintaining a balanced and uniform distribution of embeddings on the unit hypersphere.

 Formally, given the normalized node embeddings \(\{\boldsymbol{z}_i\}_{i=1}^N\), we define the \emph{uniformity loss} as the squared \(\ell_2\)-norm of their empirical mean: